-Drive into town stopping enroute at the Plaza de la Revolución, the most politically important square in Cuba and one of the largest city squares in the world.
+Drive into town stopping enroute at the Plaza de la Revolución.
+This is the most politically important square in Cuba and one of the largest city squares in the world.
 It has stood witness to many rallies and revolutions that have altered the course of Cuban history.
 Presiding over the square is an almost 60-foot statue of José Martí.
 Enjoy lunch at El Ajibe.
 The recipe for the delicious chicken served is a closely guarded secret, but we know that freshly squeezed orange juice is part of the secret!

 After lunch, enjoy an orientation tour of Havana including a stop at Callejon de Hamel, the site of a huge multi-dimensional Afro-Cuban mural.
-Here you will learn more about the Santeria religion with Elias Aseff, a local practitioner.
+Here there will be a chance to learn more about the Santeria religion with a Santeria practitioner, Elias Aseff.

 Probably the most explicit reference to the African soul in Cuba is to be found in Santeria, which represents the synthesis of the cults of African slaves and the Catholic religion.
-Elias will also accompany you into a Santeria home.

-Check into Hotel Grand Aston, ideally located on Havana's waterfront promenade, the Malecón.
+Accompanied by Elias, enter a Santeria home and learn more about this religion.
+Check into Hotel Grand Aston, ideally located on Havana's waterfront promenade, the Malecon.

-In the evening, attend your first lecture and then enjoy a welcome dinner at 5 Sentidos, one of Havana's best private restaurants.
+In the evening, attend your first lecture and then enjoy a welcome dinner at Cha Cha Cha, one of Havana's best private restaurants.

-Overnight: Hotel Gran Aston (L, D)
+Overnight: Hotel Grand Aston(L, D)

-THURSDAY, DECEMBER 28 HAVANA
+SATURDAY, DECEMBER 28 HAVANA